 What Is A Standard Mileage Rate And How Is It Calculated?

 According to the IRS – A set rate the IRS allows for each mile driven by the taxpayer for business, charitable, medical or moving purposes.
 The standard mileage rate can be taken in lieu of actual expenses incurred when calculating deductible automobile expenses related to any of the four activities above. (investopedia)

 To calculate the 2017 mileage rate is pretty simple even though the Everlance will automatically do it for you.
-Lets take the work mileage rate of 53.5 cents per mile.
+Let’s take the work mileage rate of 53.5 cents per mile.
 Say you drove 15,000 miles for work in 2017 and those are all tax deductible miles.
-The equation is $.535 x 15000 = $8,025 and there is your total deductions based on the 2017 standard deduction rate.
+The equation is $.535 x 15000 = $8,025 and there are your total deductions based on the 2017 standard deduction rate.